lsa-pucrs/Player-Stage-Manual/docs/INTRO.md

 means to go to a terminal window and type the command given (`ls`), without the `>` character, then hit return.

-In many cases, you'll need two windows, since the first command (`player configfile.cfg`) doesn't quit till player is done.
-I'll try to point out when this is the case.
+In many cases, you'll need to run first command (`player configfile.cfg`) in the backgroun, since it doesn't quit till player is done.
+To do this, you add an ampersand (`&`) after the command.
+So if you type `player configfile.cfg` in a terminal, it will appear to freeze.
+If you however type `player configfile.cfg &` into the terminal, it will start up player and return.
+Player will print information and debugging messages to your terminal!

 When you use files, you should examine the files to see how they are working, just running the examples will not teach you (as) much!